-As of January 1, 2022, all public, free association and Indian libraries in New York State will be required to meet the minimum standards listed below.
-While a response is not required in 2022, please indicate which of these standards your library already meets as of December 31, 2022.
-This 2022 data will be helpful in informing statewide and regional efforts to ensure that all of New York's libraries are able to successfully comply with the new minimum standards.
+All public, free association and Indian libraries in New York State are required to meet the minimum standards listed below.
+Please indicate which of these standards your library meets as of December 31,

+2024.
 Helpful information for meeting minimum public library standards is available on the State Library's website.
-Questions about the new standards should be directed to your library system.

-STANDARD NUMBER MINIMUM PUBLIC LIBRARY STANDARDS DESCRIPTION 1 The Library is governed by written bylaws which define the structure and governing functions of the library board of trustees, and which shall be reviewed and re-approved by the board of trustees at least once every five years or earlier if required by law.
+STANDARD NUMBER MINIMUM PUBLIC LIBRARY STANDARDS DESCRIPTION 1 The Library is governed by written bylaws which define the structure and governing functions of the library board of trustees, and which shall be reviewed and re- approved by the board of trustees at least once every five years or earlier if required by law.
 2 The Library has a community-based, board-approved, written long-range plan of service developed by the library board of trustees and staff.
 3 The Library provides a board-approved written annual report to the community on the library's progress in meeting its mission, goals and objectives, as outlined in the library's long-range plan of service.
 4 The Library has board-approved written policies for the operation of the library, which shall be reviewed and updated at least once every five years or earlier if required by law.
+5 The Library annually prepares and publishes a board-approved, written budget, which enables the library to address the community's needs, as outlined in the library's long-range plan of service.
+6 The Library periodically evaluates the effectiveness of the library's programs, services and collections to address community needs, as outlined in the library's long-range plan of service.
+7 The Library is open the following scheduled hours: Population Minimum Weekly Hours Open Up to 5 00 12 500 - 2 ,499 20 2,500 - 4,999 25 5,000 - 14,999 35 15,000 - 24,999 40 25,000 - 99,999 55 100,000 and above 60 8 The Library maintains a facility that addresses community needs, as outlined in the library's long-range plan of service, including adequate space, lighting, shelving, seating, power and data infrastructure, and a public restroom.
+9 The Library provides programming to address community needs, as outlined in the library's long-range plan of service.